math-for-shell/bin4sh/README.md

 # bin4sh
-binary math and to/from decimal conversion written in POSIX shell code
+Binary math and to/from decimal conversion written in POSIX shell code.